Tin ceiling

 Pressed tin ceiling over a store entrance in Bellingham, Washington, U.S.A.

 A tin ceiling is an architectural element, consisting of a ceiling finished with tinplate with designs pressed into them, that was very popular in Victorian buildings in North America in the late 19th and early 20th century.
 They were also popular in Australia where they were commonly known as pressed metal ceilings or Wunderlich ceilings (after the main Australian manufacturer Wunderlich).
 They were also used in South Africa.

 History

 Tin ceilings were introduced to North America as an affordable alternative to the exquisite plasterwork used in European homes.
 They gained popularity in the late 1800s as Americans sought sophisticated interior design.
 Durable and lightweight, tin ceilings were appealing to home and business owners alike as a functionally attractive design element that was readily available.
 Important critics such as John Ruskin, George Gilbert Scott, Charles Eastlake and William Morris debated the implications of faux materials.
 These critics believed it was morally wrong and deceptive to imitate another material and blamed the degradation of society towards the "art of shamming" rather than honesty in architecture.
 Nevertheless, tin ceilings lasted longer than plaster ones and were easier to clean.
 They encapsulated ideas of democracy, making such decoration available to the middle class majority who supported the machine production.

+Tin ceiling tiles were an American innovation that emerged in the late 19th century as a more affordable, durable alternative to intricate plaster ceilings popular in European architecture.
+These pressed metal panels democratized decorative ceilings by making decorative ornamentation accessible beyond the wealthiest classes.
+Pressed metal ornamentation became widespread from the 1880s to the 1930s, with manufacturers using thin iron sheets initially, followed by tin-plated steel painted white to mimic plaster.